mosh666/PSmediaManager/SECURITY.md

 ## Reporting a Vulnerability

-1. DO NOT open a public issue with exploit details.
+1. **Do not** open a public issue with exploit details.
-2. Instead, create a minimal reproduction (sanitized) and email the maintainer (contact to be defined) or open a private security advisory if enabled.
+2. Use GitHub's *Report a vulnerability* flow (Security ➜ Advisories) so maintainers and CODEOWNERS receive a private notification.
+If that is unavailable, email the maintainer listed in CODEOWNERS via their GitHub profile.
 3. Provide environment details (PowerShell version, OS) and affected functions.
-4. Include a safe configuration export (via `Export-SafeConfiguration`) if relevant.
+4. Include a safe configuration export (via `Export-SafeConfiguration`) and any relevant logs with secrets redacted.

 ## Scope